dvargas92495/roam-marked/README.md

-# roam-marked
+# DEPRECATED - roam-marked

-A Markdown parser for Roam-Flavored Markdown
+This package has been deprecated and fully folded into the [roamjs-components](https://github.com/dvargas92495/roamjs-components) package.